Originally published September 2018. Updated June 2020

 Bon and Pon @BONPON511

 We respectfully submit that Instagram’s cutest influencer couple may, in fact, be Boomers.
-Japanese couple Bon and Pon are killing it on Instagram with 764K followers and nearly five percent engagement on each post (averaging 200+ comments and more than 34K Likes).
+Japanese couple Bon and Pon are killing it on Instagram with 832K followers and nearly five percent engagement on each post.
 How?
 By being awesome.

 Bono and Pon appear together across Instagram in matching (but not identical) outfits, Bon standing on the left and Pon on the right.
 You can find them doing everything from boating and hiking to stroking a goat or just standing in the rain.

 There are actually two books already published on Bon and Pon’s lifestyle.
 The third hits Amazon September 14.
 The third book is a magazine of their complementary style choices.